-An analysis of existing academic units scaled by the amount of space highlights "gaps" in the academic core that can be filled over time with strategic redevelopment opportunities.
+KFY PROJECTS AND INITIATIVES

-- " Strengthen the Academic Core: Promote higher-density infill development and redevelopment within the campus core. - " Renew North and South Student Life Villages: Revitalize Resident Life communities to the north and south with new and updated residential, dining, and RecWell facilities. - " Develop Terrapin Athletics Districts: Focus RecWell and Intercollegiate Athletics facilities to the campus perimeter. - " Activate the Discovery District Innovation Corridor: Activate this corridor with mixed-use development that supports growing the university research enterprise and strategic partnerships. - " Bolster Student Support Spaces in the Campus Core: Renovate and expand Stamp Student Union, the Health Center, and McKeldin to support the student experience. - " Expand Programming at the UMD Golf Course: Consider long-term needs to incorporate potential student and athleticsfocused uses along the University Boulevard frontage.
+Strengthen the Academic Core: Promote higher-density infill development and redevelopment within the campus core.

+Renew North and South Student Life Villages: Revitalize Resident Life communities to the north and south with new and updated residential, dining, and RecWell facilities.

+Develop Terrapin Athletics Districts: Focus RecWell and Intercollegiate Athletics facilities to the campus perimeter.

+Activate the Discovery District Innovation Corridor: Activate this corridor with mixed-use development that supports growing the university research enterprise and strategic partnerships.

+Bolster Student Support Spaces in the Campus Core: Renovate and expand Stamp Student Union, the Health Center, and McKeldin to support the student experience.

+Expand Programming at the UMD Golf Course: Consider long-term needs to incorporate potential student and athletics-focused uses along the University Boulevard frontage.